Nora Forster: Personal life

 Forster's first husband was Frank Forster, a West German popular music singer, with whom she had a daughter, Ariane, better known as Ari Up, who was the frontwoman and singer of the Slits.
-When Forster's daughter died in 2010 of breast cancer, Forster and Lydon became the guardians of Ari Up's three children.
+In 2000, Forster and Lydon became guardians of Ari Up's two sons; after Ari Up's death in 2010 from breast cancer, they took over the care of her third child as well.

 In 1975, Forster met John Lydon of the Sex Pistols in west London at Vivienne Westwood's clothing store, Sex, on the Kings Road.
 The store was co-owned at the time by rock impresario Malcolm McLaren who managed the Sex Pistols.
-In 1979, she married Lydon who was 14 years her junior.
-They married in Düsseldorf.
+Many sources claim Forster married Lydon, who was 14 years her junior, in Düsseldorf in 1979, but later Lydon claimed they were never married.
 Forster and Lydon moved to California in the 1980s.
-In 1988, Forster and Lydon were booked to travel on 21 December Pan Am Flight 103 that was destroyed by a bomb over Lockerbie, but missed taking the deadly flight due to packing delays.
+In 1988, Forster and Lydon were booked to travel on 21 December Pan Am Flight 103 that was destroyed by a bomb over Lockerbie, but missed the flight due to packing delays.
 They remained married for 44 years until her death in 2023.

 Previously, she was the girlfriend of musician and producer Chris Spedding.

 Forster was diagnosed with Alzheimer's disease in 2018.
 She lived in Venice Beach, Los Angeles, with Lydon, who was her full-time caregiver when he was not on tour.
 In February 2023, Lydon entered Eurosong 2023 as part of Public Image Ltd with the song "Hawaii", a song dedicated to Forster.

 Her death was announced on 6 April 2023; she was 80.